apache/cassandra-java-driver/manual/core/address_resolution/README.md

 Each node in the Cassandra cluster is uniquely identified by an IP address that the driver will use to establish connections.

-* for contact points, these are provided as part of configuring the `Cluster` object;
+* for contact points, these are provided as part of configuring the `CqlSession` object;
 * for other nodes, addresses will be discovered dynamically, either by inspecting `system.peers` on already connected nodes, or via push notifications received on the control connection when new nodes are discovered by gossip.